utcs-scea/LAKE/README.md

 Always run `nvidia-smi` to make sure the driver is working; it should show your GPU and some information about it.
 Functioning GPU and CUDA installation is assumed for next steps and are not checked by our scripts.

-If you recompile the kernel, the driver must be reinstalled (not necessary to reinstall cuda).
+Whenver you recompile the kernel, the driver must be reinstalled (not necessary to reinstall cuda).
 In this case, run the two latter commands above, which are:
 ```
 wget https://us.download.nvidia.com/XFree86/Linux-x86_64/515.76/NVIDIA-Linux-x86_64-515.76.run